wp-plugins/wppizza/readme.txt

 = I'm using the plugin with xyz theme and it's all messed up  =

-first thing to try (if haven't done so already): re-save the pages WPPizza has created
+first thing to try (if you haven't done so already): re-save the pages WPPizza has created
 (I'm NOT talking about the WPPizza Categories and Menu Item Pages, but the pages that display a list of your item - typically a page that has somthing like [wppizza -some attributes-] on it)

 If that is still all, you might have to adjust the CSS (see 'Can I edit the css ?' above)